Probing anomalous Higgs boson couplings in Higgs plus jet production at NLO QCD with full $m_t$-dependence: Description of the method

 \subsection{Framework of the calculation}

 We include anomalous couplings based on the effective Lagrangian

 In the SM, $\ct=1$ and $\cg=0$.
 We assume that the anomalous couplings are induced by new physics interactions at a scale $\Lambda$ considerably larger than the electroweak scale.
 While the process $pp\to H+$jet is loop induced in the SM, the second part of the Lagrangian now also introduces effective tree level interactions.
 The factor proportional to $\alpha_s/8\pi$ indicates that these interactions are stemming from loops of heavy particles that have been integrated out to arrive at the effective Higgs-gluon coupling.
 In the region $2m_t\lesssim \sqrt{\hat{s}}\lesssim \Lambda$ the top quark loops are resolved while the heavier particles in the loop generate the effective point-like Higgs-gluon interaction.
 The coefficient $\ct$ is a modification factor of the top Yukawa coupling, which can arise for example by mixing with heavy top partners~\cite{Grojean:2013nya,Banfi:2019xai}.

-The chromomagnetic operator $\sim \bar Q_L\sigma^{\mu\nu}T^aG_{\mu\nu}^a\tilde\phi t_R$ can only be generated through contracted loops~\cite{Arzt:1994gp,Buchalla:2022vjp,Isidori:2023pyp} in weakly coupled, renormalisable UV completions.
-Sticking to such extensions of the SM, it comes with a loop suppression factor $\sim 1/(16\pi^2)$ and therefore we do not include it here.
+The chromomagnetic top-quark dipole operator ${\cal O}_{tg} = y_t g_s\bar t_L\sigma^{\mu\nu}T^aG_{\mu\nu}^a(v+H) t_R$ can only be generated through contracted loops~\cite{Arzt:1994gp,Buchalla:2022vjp,Isidori:2023pyp} in weakly coupled, renormalisable UV completions and we stick to such extensions of the SM.
+Therefore, inserting the operator into the one-loop diagrams that constitute the LO in the SM, the resulting diagrams are effectively of two-loop order (chiral dimension $d_\chi=6$), thus coming with a loop suppression factor $\sim 1/(16\pi^2)$.
+The operator ${\cal O}_{hg}$, mediating direct Higgs-gluon couplings, also pertains to the class of loop-generated operators.
+However, insertions of ${\cal O}_{hg}$ enter at tree-level and therefore have chiral dimension $d_\chi=4$.
+The SM NLO QCD corrections also lead to two-loop diagrams and therefore come with a loop factor $1/(16\pi^2)$ relative to the LO diagrams.
+However, the SM two-loop QCD diagrams come with an extra factor $g_s^2=4\pi\alpha_s$ relative to the Born diagrams, while the chromomagnetic dipole operator comes with an extra factor $y_t g_s$.
+As we only calculate the QCD corrections, which are of order ${\cal O}(\alpha_s)$ relative to the Born amplitude, we neglect the two-loop corrections stemming from the chromomagnetic top-quark dipole operator in the present work.
+This is in line with the procedure followed in Ref.~\cite{Buchalla:2018yce} for the QCD corrections to Higgs boson pair production.
 Furthermore, we do not include any 4-quark operators nor CP-violating operators.

 The matrix element squared for each partonic subprocess can be written as~\cite{Schlaffer:2014osa}